Oslo Freedom Forum: Format

-The Forum includes panels, performances, and artistic interludes, all curated to highlight human rights defenders.

-Networking events, private roundtables, and informal gatherings throughout the week encourage spontaneous collaboration.
+The Forum includes panels and performances curated to highlight human rights defenders.
+Networking events, private round tables, and informal gatherings throughout the week encourage spontaneous collaboration.

-OFF live-streams its sessions on YouTube and maintains an online archive of talks, making the content accessible to a global audience.
+OFF live streams its sessions on YouTube and maintains an online archive of talks, making the content accessible to a global audience.

 Participants and Notable Speakers

 The Oslo Freedom Forum has featured a broad range of participants from across sectors and regions, including Nobel Peace Prize laureates, former heads of government, opposition leaders, academics, journalists, and artists.
 Speakers are typically invited based on their relevance to the forum’s themes of promoting human rights and challenging authoritarianism.